The following policies and statements are to be reflected in current syllabi.

 Students shall agree to abide by the Academic Integrity Code when submitting the admission application.

 Appalachian State University is committed to providing an inclusive experience, accessible learning environments and equal opportunity to individuals with disabilities in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Individuals needing reasonable accommodations should contact the Office of Disability Resources (828.262.3056 or odr.appstate.edu).

-Faculty, at their discretion, may include class attendance as a criterion in determining a student's final grade in the course.
-On the first day of class, faculty must inform students of their class attendance policy and the effect of that policy on their final grade; both policies must be clearly stated in the class syllabus.
+OP 18.104.22.168 Class Attendance and Final Grades.
+Instructors may include class attendance as a criterion in determining a student's final grade in the course if students are informed of the class attendance policy and the impact of attendance on the final grade in the class syllabus.

 Statement on Student Engagement with Courses

 In its mission statement, Appalachian State University aims at "providing undergraduate students a rigorous liberal education that emphasizes transferable skills and preparation for professional careers" as well as "maintaining a faculty whose members serve as excellent teachers and scholarly mentors for their students."
 Such rigor means that the foremost activity of Appalachian students is an intense engagement with their courses.
 In practical terms, students should expect to spend two to three hours of studying for every hour of class time.
 Hence, a fifteen-hour academic load might reasonably require between 30 and 45 hours per week of out-of-class work.